Authors & Acknowledgements

 |Jack Dougherty is Professor of Educational Studies at Trinity College in Hartford, Connecticut.
 He teaches a data visualization course where students partner with community organizations to help them tell their stories online with interactive charts and maps.
 Trained as a historian, Jack learned data visualization to share evidence more widely about cities, suburbs, and schools over time for his On The Line book.
 Visit his website or follow him on Twitter.|

 Guided by feedback from readers, educators, and our editors, we rewrote the entire draft in 2020 to reorganize the structure, deepen the concepts, and enhance the tutorials.
-We thank everyone at O’Reilly Media who worked with us to bring you this finish product, especially our outstanding developmental editor, Amelia Blevins, and members of her team: Nick Adams, Jonathan Hassel, Andy Kwan, and Katie Tozer.
-We also appreciate O’Reilly’s support for three technical reviewers who provided excellent commentary that helped us to improve the manuscript: Carl Allchin, Derek Eder, and Erica Hayes.
-Thanks also to readers who shared kindly shared feedback on the draft text or code templates: Jen Andrella, Gared Bard, Alberto Cairo, Fionnuala Darby-Hudgens, Nick Klagge, Federico Marini, Elizabeth Rose, Lisa Charlotte Rost, Xavier Ruiz, Laura Tateosian, Elizabeth von Briesen, and Colleen Wheeler.
+We thank everyone at O’Reilly Media who worked with us to bring you this finished product, especially our outstanding developmental editor, Amelia Blevins, our meticulous copy editor, Stephanie English, our well-organized production editor, Katie Tozer, and other members of their team: Nick Adams, Jonathan Hassel, and Andy Kwan We also appreciate O’Reilly’s support for three technical reviewers who provided excellent commentary that helped us to improve the manuscript: Carl Allchin, Derek Eder, and Erica Hayes.
+Thanks also to readers who kindly shared feedback on the draft text or code templates: Jen Andrella, Gared Bard, Alberto Cairo, Fionnuala Darby-Hudgens, Nick Klagge, Federico Marini, Elizabeth Rose, Lisa Charlotte Rost, Xavier Ruiz, Laura Tateosian, Elizabeth von Briesen, and Colleen Wheeler.